Wifredo Lam: Elements of the painting

 The four figures' elongated limbs lack definition, while much emphasis is placed on body parts, such as their large feet, round buttocks and breasts, and images under two of the figures' mouths that Adrían claims resemble male genitalia.
 There are also African-inspired masked heads; scholars report that Lam was interested the carvings on African masks.
 Additionally, the iridescent quality of the forms enhances the painting's tropical feeling.
 The imagery of the tropics is also suggested with the densely packed cane stalks and palm leaves that merge with the figures, mirroring cosmological concepts from Afro-Cuban religions where deities that inhabit elements in nature.
 The sugarcane in the painting is suggested to allude to the fields in which African slaves owned by the Spanish and Portuguese worked.
 The figure on the far right holding the shears is thought to be harvesting the sugarcane and figure on the far left resembles a horse and is suspected to represent a figure from Afro-Cuban mythology.
 Although the sugarcane provides some potential context to the artwork, there is no specific geographic location where The Jungle is supposed to occur.
-Scholars suggest that this lack of specificity makes orients the artwork towards a more universal audience.
+Scholars suggest that this lack of specificity orients the artwork towards a more universal audience.

 The somber palette containing a mixture of blue, green, yellow, and white suggests a hidden moonlit scene, perhaps a reference to the secret practice of African religions among enslaved peoples.
 The usage of color in The Jungle can also be viewed as occurring during the day in depths of a jungle.
 Furthermore, historians suggest that the usage of red and orange in the color palette represent blood.